mfrees/ParaBank/README.md

 **Motivation:**

-The sole purpose for this project is to keep my automation skills, fresh, relevant and trying out new things.
+The sole purpose for this project is to keep my automation skills, fresh, relevant and learning new skills.

 **Build Status:**
 In Progress.